kylekyle/etherchat/README.md

 ![Etherchat](https://github.com/kylekyle/etherchat/blob/master/etherchat.png "EtherChat")

 Etherchat is an ethernet chat client.
 It doesn't use TCP/IP and only operates on the local broadcast network.
-It is used to demonstrate networking concepts at West Point and it's terribly useful for anything else.
-There is not TCP, so you'll find a message doesn't arrive every so often.
+It is used to demonstrate networking concepts at West Point and it isn't terribly useful for anything else.
+Since it doesn't use TCP you'll find a message doesn't arrive every so often.
 In fact, it may arrive for one student but not for another.
 Welcome to layer two :)

 ## Installation